leggsimon/next/docs/overview/platinum.md

 ### Automation

 - We automatically monitor performance continuously, for example [opt-out-form](http://next-radiator.ft.com/apps/opt-out-form/graphs).
-- We have automated tests, where appropriate and we maintain them.
+- We have automated tests, where appropriate, and we maintain them.
 - We use automated device testing, where appropriate.

 #### Dedicated test environment available & maintained 24/7

 We follow the spirit rather than the letter of these rules.
-Our test environments for most applications are spun up dynamically and shut down, as required per application.
+Our test environments for most applications are spun up dynamically and shut down, as required, per application.

 ### General delivery tasks

 #### Confirm performance SLA's

-next has a performance goals that apply to all applications.
+Next has performance goals that apply to all applications.

 #### Confirm delivery pipeline